-55 Based on slides sent by Peter: Flanders State of the Art, Flanders ESIF-Horizon 2020, Brussels 18-01-2018 research and innovation support where the demand for funding highly exceeds the budget allocated for opened calls.
+CleanSky2 Czech Republic (Prihodova, M., 2017): The Ministry of Industry and Trade of the Czech Republic decided to open a special complementary CS2 call.
+The main reason for implementation of synergies and complementarities between ESIF and framework programmes is to stimulate enterprises towards higher participation in programmes such as Clean Sky 2.
+This goal could be achieved through the opportunity to utilize similar version of projects in both types of funding titles.
+As a result, enterprises should have a wider range of options and it should hopefully reduce the pressure on some particular ESIF programmes for research and innovation support where the demand for funding highly exceeds the budget allocated for opened calls.
 The special complementary call under PA1 OPEIC programme Aplikace was launched on 1 December.
-The allocation of funds for projects under this call amounts to CZK 400 million/EUR 16 million.
-Only consortia meeting the conditions for effective cooperation can submit an application for support due to LE limits.
-The range of support per one project 1-50 million CZK (∞ 40 thousand -2 million EUR).
+The allocation of funds for projects under this call amounts to CZK (Czech crown) 400 mn (€16 mn).
+Only consortia meeting the conditions for effective cooperation can submit an application for support.
+The range of support per one project CZK 1 -50 mn (€ 40000 - € 2 mn).
 Maximum aid intensity is up to 70 % of eligible costs.
 Eligible costs of the partner cannot account for more than 50 % of the total amount per one project.